 Ma.
-201. MODERN ANALYSIS.
+201 a, b, c.
+MODERN ANALYSIS.
 15 units; first, second, and third terms.
-Prerequisites: Ma.
-8 or 9, 10.

 Theory of convergence, integration and residues, expansions of functions in infinite series, asymptotic and divergent series.
 Fourier series.
 Differential equations and function theory, integral equations, the gamma function and the zeta function, the hypergeometric function and related functions of mathematical physics, elliptic functions, ellipsoidal harmonics.